 Barcodes are one of the best ways to track and trace items.
 They’re found everywhere, in supermarkets, industrial warehouses, labs, and medical facilities.
 However, barcodes didn’t just appear out of nowhere; a lot of time, effort, and hard work went into their initial development.
-Here’s the story of how they were first designed and patented more than 70 years ago.
+Here’s the history of barcodes, including how they were first designed and patented more than 70 years ago.

 The First Barcode

 The history of barcodes dates to before World War II, with a mention in a 1934 patent by John Kermode, Douglass Young, and Harry Sparkes.
 Assigned to the Westinghouse Electric Co LLC, the patent was for a machine that sorted cards and recorded data, which utilized “photo-electric cells or other light-responsive means…in accordance with the marks on the cards or records.”
 Unfortunately for Westinghouse Electric, the first actual barcode prototype would only be designed 15 years later by Bernard Silver and Joseph Woodland, a pair of graduate students from the Drexel Institute of Technology in Philadelphia.
 A local grocery store had asked the institute about developing a system that could automatically scan product information.
 The two students accepted the challenge and began working on a method that used ink patterns, which would glow under UV light.
 They built something that worked, but because the ink was unstable and expensive, they quickly ditched their first idea.
 Using some stock market earnings, Woodland continued to find solutions to the problem, working out of his grandfather’s apartment and quitting his teaching job at Drexel.